Schwinn 130 Upright Bike Review

 The 130 Upright is a solid performing exercise bike that delivers a relatively high-quality exercise experience.
 Its upright style feels quite similar to riding a regular bike, and we found it to be sturdy enough to handle hard, out-of-the-saddle efforts.
 It can't quite match the smoothness of the higher-end spin bikes, but it has a significant resistance range that is suitable for users of all fitness levels.
 It also comes with 13 workout programs and the ability to connect with your device and ride with interactive and virtual training apps like Zwift and Explore the World.
 Sure, it's relatively basic, but we think it still provides a workout experience that will satisfy most users.

 You have several options when you start a ride on the 130 Upright.
 The most straightforward is a manual workout where you dictate the resistance level by manually adjusting it during your ride.
 It also comes with 12 additional program workouts.
 Ten of these are challenge programs with courses like “rolling hills,” "pyramids, and “uphill finish” that change the resistance level for you and simulate real-world riding situations.
-It also has an option for a HIIT interval workout that switches between periods of easy spinning and high-intensity pedaling.
+It also has an option for a HIIT interval workout that switches between easy spinning and high-intensity pedaling periods.
 Lastly, there is a heart rate control program where you can use the handlebar heart rate sensors or a connected telemetry sensor to work out at or near a predetermined heart rate.
 The challenge programs give you the option to choose a time goal in 1-minute increments, while the interval program has 12-minute time goal increments.
-Unfortunately, there is no way to set time, distance, or calorie goals in a manual workout, but it's easy enough to keep track of on your own by looking at the screen.
+Unfortunately, there is no way to set time, distance, or calorie goals in a manual workout, but it's easy to track on your own by looking at the screen.

 Companion App/Connectivity

 In addition to the workout options listed above, the 130 Upright features Bluetooth connectivity to pair with your device so you can use Zwift and Explore the World apps.
 Both of these apps offer free trials, but you'll need to pay for a monthly subscription to enjoy the full virtual and interactive training experiences they offer.
-A Zwift subscription costs $14.99 a month and gives you access to different Zwift “worlds,” courses, routes, group rides, races, challenges, fitness tests, and training plans.
+A Zwift subscription costs $14.99 monthly and gives you access to different Zwift “worlds,” courses, routes, group rides, races, challenges, fitness tests, and training plans.
 A monthly subscription to Explore the World is $9.99 ($59.99 for an annual subscription).
-It offers scenic videos from beautiful locations worldwide to follow along with while you ride that automatically adjust to your speed.
+It offers scenic videos from beautiful locations worldwide to follow along with while you ride that automatically adjusts to your speed.
 While testing with Zwift, we found our power output, measured in watts, and speed readings to seem reasonably accurate.

 Comfort